j-wiesmann/f5Postman/BIG-IQ CM/README.md

 # BIG-IQ CM

 This is a Postman collection for the BIG-IQ CM, tested on v5.2.
-This Collection is optimized to be used over the Runner.
-This can be done over the Environmental Variables or over a Data file to enable several iterations to discover several BIG-IPs at once.
+This Collection is optimized to be used over Runner.
+This can be done over the Environmental Variables or over a Data File to enable several iterations to discover several BIG-IPs at once.

 ## Collection